 But, why/how is Title being rendered by SharePoint Search in the results and the Word Document Hover Panel as shown in the example above?

-Now, “Title” specifically happens to be a special field to SharePoint, but the answer to the question is still fundamentally as follows.
-Title is being picked-up, that is “Indexed“, by SharePoint Search because it has been explicitly defined as a “Crawled Property” in the SharePoint Search Schema.
-Furthermore, it is available to be rendered in fundamental Search components such as Search Results and the Word Document Hover Panel because that Crawled Property has been promoted to a “Managed Property“.
-Let’s break that down a bit further:
+Title is “Indexed” by SharePoint Search because it was default defined as a “Crawled Property” in the SharePoint Search Schema.
+Furthermore, it is a managed property.
+That makes it available to be rendered in Search components such as Search Results and the Word Document Hover Panel.

 - Many pieces of content in lists and documents are consumed and made available to SharePoint Search.
 This content is said to be Indexed in Search.